Find out what you need to do to get married or form a civil partnership.

 See our civil partnership web page to find out what a civil partnership is and how to convert one into a marriage.

-Choose your perfect wedding or ceremony venue from a variety of venues in Bath and North East Somerset (including heritage sites, hotels, converted barns, museums, art galleries and our own registration offices at the Guildhall in Bath: Alkmaar Room, Abbey View Room.
+Choose your perfect wedding or ceremony venue from a variety of venues in Bath and North East Somerset (including heritage sites, hotels, converted barns, museums, art galleries and our own registration offices at the Guildhall in Bath: Alkmaar Room, Abbey View Room, Jane Austen Room.

 If you want your wedding or ceremony to take place at a church or other religious building, contact the minister or other person in charge at the church or building to find out how to book your ceremony.